 At ChefSteps, we cook food sous vide all the time.
 We use the technique in our development kitchen, and at home when we prepare food for our families.
 And we feel safe doing so.
 Frankly, we’re much more concerned with working clean and dining at sanitary, well-run restaurants than we are with using sous vide bags.
 After all, the CDC reports that food poisoning kills 3,000 Americans every year and hospitalizes 128,000.
-And foodborne illness is overwhelmingly caused by preventable, unhygienic handling of food—sous vide cuts the risk of contamination drastically by preventing this dangerous handling.
+Most of us have had food poisoning at some point, but normally it’s not too dangerous.
+However, if someone becomes ill from eating your food then you might be vulnerable to being sued through a law firm, like this one here, because it is your responsibility to make sure your food is safe.
+And foodborne illness is overwhelmingly caused by preventable, unhygienic handling of food-sous vide cuts the risk of contamination drastically by preventing this dangerous handling – in commercial kitchens, staff ought to be provided with proper PPE (like hand sanitizer, gloves or even face coverings) to help prevent the spread of various illnesses, especially in the midst of a pandemic like COVID-19.
 In other words, those plastic bags are preventing serious, known health risks.
 To our minds, this benefit far outweighs the potential issue of cooking with plastic, which is at most a casual risk rather than a direct one.

 We can’t, however, guarantee you that there’s not some small health risk involved in cooking food in sous-vide or ziplock-style bags.
 We read the research closely, we understand the science involved, and we believe the risk in cooking food at low temperatures in high-quality plastic bags is small.
 If we didn’t believe that, we wouldn’t encourage you to use them.
 The way we see it, risk is just part of life-every time we cross the street, or get behind the wheel of a car, we’re accepting a certain amount of risk.
 And adventurous eaters are well-acquainted with the possible pitfalls of fresh oysters, sushi, tartares, and certain delicious cheeses.
 Raw spinach is far from risk-free and, like it or not, you’re taking a gamble every time you bite into a juicy fast-food burger.